Klinac/Twitter-Tracker/README.md

 8. Replace accounts you want to track & discord webhook in the script.

+9. To track multiple accounts just launch more instances of the script and change the account to track.

-9. Run the script and enjoy.
+10. Run the script and enjoy.

 # MADE BY https://x.com/UtopiaTM_stake